-Next Generation Sequencing (NGS) and Fluidigm experiments require careful planning and can be discussed with the facility prior to commencement.
-Some local bioinformatics support is also available if required.
-While some equipment is available for use by users the sequencers are fee-for-service only.
+Next Generation Sequencing (NGS) and single cell experiments require careful planning and can be discussed with the facility and bioinformatics cores prior to commencement.
+While some equipment is available for use by internal users the sequencers are fee-for-service only.

 The Fluidigm system has a number of applications including qRT-PCR, digital PCR and genotyping.
 The facility has a C1 module which enables isolation of single-cells for further analysis.
 The main advantages of the Fluidigm technology are the relatively low use of sample and reagents, minimal pipetting steps and high reproducibility.